CyclesCommon/cycles-common/README.md

 The catch-22 of receiving cycles is that a canister needs some minimum cycles to run the method that receives cycles.
 The only way to top up a canister from outside is to use ledger/cycles minting canisters on the NNS.

+4. According to the Interface Specification, there is an "unknown" implementation limit of `MAX_CANISTER_BALANCE`.

+At the moment this limit seems to be the max of unsigned 64 bit integer.
+However, it is not clear when or if this will continue to be the same.
+Even 64 bit might become a problem in the future due to token economy.

 ## How to contribute?

 We are actively investigating solutions to the above problems, and we need your contribution.